aubreysalmins/Golden-Square-challenges/06_design_a_class/recipes/task_design.md

 So that I can keep track of my tasks
 I want a program that I can add todo tasks to and see a list of them.

+As a user
+So that I can focus on tasks to complete
+I want to mark tasks as complete and have them disappear from the list.

 2. Design the Class Interface

 class TaskTracker
   def initialize
   end

   def add_task(task) # task is a string
-    # Throws an exception if no task is given
     # Returns nothing
   end

   def show_list
-    # Throws an exception if no task is set
-    # Otherwise, returns a list of tasks as an array
+    # Returns a list of tasks as an array
+  end

+  def mark_as_complete(task) # task is a string
+    # Removes the given task from the list
   end
 end